💞 Hub

 Self-Reflection Questions for Better Relationships

-A collection of honest, specific questions that help people see their own part in how their relationships go.
-Designed for a quiet evening with a notebook or a calm conversation with a person you trust.
+A collection of honest, specific questions that help you see your own part in how your relationships go.
+Made for a quiet evening with a notebook, or a calm conversation with someone you trust.

 8 min read · 2026-04-22

 Ideal-type quizzes are one of the most shared formats online.
-This piece looks honestly at why they are so fun, the needs they speak to, and the ways they can nudge you in unhelpful directions if used without care.
+An honest look at why they're so fun, what needs they speak to, and the small ways they can nudge you somewhere unhelpful if used without care.

 7 min read · 2026-04-22